 - 86% of HR professionals agree that recruitment marketing is an effective strategy to identify, attract, engage and nurture candidates (source).

-In today’s post, we outline four simple steps to start using this strategy today.
+In today’s post, we outline four simple steps to recruit like a marketer today!

 In the recruiting industry, where ‘time to fill’ is a prominent metric for measuring success, there is little room for inefficient prospecting practices.
 Yet, on average, nearly three-quarters of candidates identified in an initial search are deemed unqualified or irrelevant for the position (source).